adityadhimaann/channel-service/README.md

 This standalone Node.js (Express) server acts as that mock delivery gateway.
 It exists entirely separate from the main CRM, fulfilling the exact requirements of a "two-service, callback-driven loop".

 ## ⚙️ How it Works
-1. **Receives Payloads**: It exposes a `/send` API endpoint that accepts messages from the CRM.
-It immediately returns a `200 OK` so the CRM isn't kept waiting.
+1. **Receives Payloads**: It exposes a `/send` API endpoint that accepts messages from the CRM - https://roastco-campaign-crew.vercel.app & It immediately returns a `200 OK` so the CRM isn't kept waiting.
 2. **Simulates Reality**: It uses asynchronous `setTimeout` loops and randomized math to simulate network latency, delivery failures (15% chance), open rates (40% chance), and click rates (25% chance).
 3. **Fires Webhooks**: As the simulated lifecycle progresses, it fires HTTP POST requests (webhooks) back to the CRM's receipt API to announce exactly what "happened" to each message.
 4. **Live Dashboard**: It features a lightweight, full-screen frontend UI (`/public/index.html`) that tracks the live network traffic flowing through the server in real-time.